ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 Pro-forkers, rather than accepting responsibility, proclaimed that this new "Classic" thing was trouble; it was an attack on Ethereum by Bitcoin Maximalists, an empty protest chain, a zombie that would disappear in short order, even a "chain of thiefs".
 ETC was many things, but definitely _not_ legitimate, and nobody that supported Etheruem could honestly support Ethereum Classic; _that_ was heracy.

-For many, those responsible for Ethereum Classic were "baddies", who had to pay for their crime.
+For many, those responsible for Ethereum Classic were "crazies", "baddies", or worse, and they had to pay for their crimes.
 Much of this post-fork animosity was captured at the time by commenters, but to avoid picking at scabs, we strongly advise against Duck Duck Going the title of this section.

 ### "Free Money" and the Ultrafair Redistribution